 Julie Jones Manning • Vice Chair

-Julie Jones Manning is Vice President for Marketing, Public Relations and Community Health Promotion at Samaritan Health Services, a Corvallis-based regional health system comprising hospitals, physicians and health plans serving Linn, Benton and Lincoln counties.
+Julie is the (recently retired) Vice President for Marketing, Public Relations and Community Health Promotion at Samaritan Health Services, a Corvallis-based regional health system comprising hospitals, physicians and health plans serving Linn, Benton and Lincoln counties.
 In addition to her responsibilities at Samaritan Health, Julie completed a four-year term as Mayor of Corvallis in December 2014.
 Julie is an active community volunteer.
 She co-chairs the Early Learning Hub of Linn, Benton and Lincoln counties and is a member of the Oregon State University Board of Trustees.
-She is also a board member of the Benton Community Foundation and Oregon Humanities.
-She serves on the Oregon Community Foundation’s Leadership Council for the Southern Willamette region.
+She is also a board member of Oregon Humanities and serves on the Oregon Community Foundation’s Leadership Council for the Southern Willamette region.
 She was named Corvallis’ First Citizen in 2004.
 Julie and her husband, Walter, have two adult sons.

 Cameron Howell • Treasurer

 Cameron is the Chief Financial Officer of Citizens Bank and has lived in Oregon since 2010.
 He has worked in the banking industry for over 20 years.
 Cameron graduated from the University of Phoenix with a Bachelor’s of Science degree in Business Administration and later earned his MBA from the University of Utah.
 He is a Certified Public Accountant licensed in the State of Oregon.
 Cameron joined the BCF Board of Directors in 2018.